jbox-web/ajax-datatables-rails/README.md

     $ rails generate datatable User

 This will generate a file named `user_datatable.rb` in `app/datatables`.
-Open the file and customize in the functions as directed by the comments
+Open the file and customize in the functions as directed by the comments.

+Take a look [here](#generator-syntax) for an explanation about the generator syntax.

 ### Customize
 ```ruby